Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Refactoring is: (choose the best answer)

-- [x] Improving your code withoud breaking your unit tests
+- [x] Improving your code without breaking your unit tests.
-- [ ] Increasing the amount of code
+- [ ] Increasing the amount of code.
-- [ ] Multiplying the amount of code
+- [ ] Multiplying the amount of code.
-- [ ] Reducing the amount of code
+- [ ] Reducing the amount of code.

 **[⬆ Back to Top](#table-of-contents)**

 ### Developers include which role(s)? (select all that apply)

-- [ ] Software Architects
+- [ ] Software Architects.
-- [ ] Business Analysts
+- [ ] Business Analysts.
-- [ ] Testers
+- [ ] Testers.
 - [x] No other roles.
-Developer is one of the 3 accountabilities in Scrum
+Developer is one of the 3 accountabilities in Scrum.

 **[⬆ Back to Top](#table-of-contents)**